TinyPHX/Swell/README.md

 ![](docs/images/swell_wave_icon_22.png) **SwellWave**

-SwellWave lets you add any of server types of waves.
+SwellWave lets you add any of several types of waves.
 They are all real time and fully customizable.

 ![](docs/images/component_swell_wave.png)